 Available Credit

-- 1.00 APAContinuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
-The DHA, J7, CEPO maintains responsibility for the content of the programs.
+Continuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
+DHA, J7, CEPO maintains responsibility for the content of the programs.
 DHA, J-7, CEPO designated this activity for a maximum of 1.00 CE credits.
 The instructional level of this activity is intermediate.
 There is no cost to participate.